-- A) No person may, with the knowledge that they are likely to create a disturbance of public order, create a danger, alarm, disorder, and nuisance or commit any of the following acts on District property. - 1) Engage in fighting, or in a violent, threatening or act in a tumultuous behavior; make any threats, verbal or physically, which presents a clear and presents danger of violence. - 2) No person on District property shall damage, befoul or disturb public or other property so as to create a hazardous, unhealthy or physically offensive condition.
+A) No person may, with the knowledge that they are likely to create a disturbance of public order, create a danger, alarm, disorder, and nuisance or commit any of the following acts on Harbor-District property.

+- 1) Engage in fighting, or in a violent, threatening or act in a tumultuous behavior; make any threats, verbal or physically, which presents a clear and presents danger of violence. - 2) No person may, while on District property make any unreasonably loud noise, or use any loud, noisy boisterous, vulgar, or indecent language, on any of the streets alleys, sidewalks, open areas, parking lots, or in any place of business or other public place tending to create a breach of the peace, or to be guilty of conduct tending to provoke a breach of the peace. - 1)3) No person on Harbor-District property shall damage, befoul or disturb public or other property so as to create a hazardous, unhealthy or physically offensive condition.